Petra Kvitová: 2022: Early struggles, out of top 30 and resurgence

 Kvitová opened her season on clay with a couple of first-round exits, in Charleston and Stuttgart, the former via retirement – making it her first losing streak on this surface at the tour level since 2018 when she also lost her opening matches in the same two tournaments.
 Her losing streak was extended to four, her first such since end of 2019, when she crashed out in the opening round of Madrid to Jil Teichmann, her earliest exit here since 2010.
-Kvitová's string of recent poor results saw her fall to a 12-year low of world No. 34 in the rankings after Madrid, which is also her equal-lowest ranking since the year-end rankings of 2010.
-At the French Open, 32nd seed Kvitová scored her season's maiden win on the dirt when she beat Hungary's Anna Bondár in the first round, making it her 30th victory of the tournament.
+Kvitová's string of recent poor results saw her ranking fall to a 12-year low of world No. 34 after Madrid, which is also her equal-lowest ranking since January 2011.
+At the French Open, 32nd seed Kvitová scored her season's maiden win on clay when she beat Hungary's Anna Bondár in the first round, also making it her 30th victory of the tournament.
 However, she lost in the next round to Daria Saville in straight sets.

 Kvitová began her season on grass with a loss to an in-form Beatriz Haddad Maia in her opening match at Birmingham.
 However, she bounced back from her third losing streak of the season by lifting her first title in Eastbourne the following week.
 En route to her second final here, 14th-seeded Kvitová saw off Donna Vekic and Katie Boulter in her first two matches, before dispatching Harriet Dart to return to the last four here for the first time since 2011.
-There, she avenged her Birmingham defeat to 15th seed Haddad Maia and in the championship round, denied the eighth seed and defending champion Ostapenko a completed title defence, winning the final in straight sets, to collect her fifth title on the surface and 29th of her career.
+There, she avenged her Birmingham defeat to 15th seed Haddad Maia and in the championship round next, denied the eighth seed and defending champion Ostapenko a completed title defence – by winning the final in straight sets to collect her fifth title on the surface and also the 29th of her career.
 At Wimbledon, 25th seed Kvitová prevailed over Jasmine Paolini and Ana Bogdan to reach the third round here for just the third time since she last won the title in 2014.
-There, however, she succumbed to fourth seed Paula Badosa in a tight straight-set defeat – making it the third edition of Wimbledon consecutively where she lost on Centre Court.
+There, however, she succumbed to fourth seed Paula Badosa in a tight straight-set defeat – making it the third consecutive edition of Wimbledon where she lost on Centre Court.
 Nevertheless, Kvitová ended her 2022 grass exploits with seven wins on the surface, her highest such count since 2014.